ShayanDarabi/Book-Summaries/README.md

 # EDA Phase

-In the first section, dedicated to the Exploratory Data Analysis (EDA) phase, I aimed to extract important information from each book using Regex.
-Additionally, leveraging together.ai and the large language model Llama, I converted an unstructured file into two structured JSON files named `bookinfo.json` and `bookInfo(withSummary).json`.
+In the first section, dedicated to the Exploratory Data Analysis (EDA) phase, I aimed to extract important information from each book using `regex`.
+Additionally, leveraging `together.ai` and the large language model `Llama`, I converted an unstructured file into two structured JSON files named `bookinfo.json` and `bookInfo(withSummary).json`.

 ## Dataframe Creation